byterubpay/byterub-site/_posts/2019-06-04-Long-Payment-ID-Deprecation.md

 author: dEBRUYNE / Fluffypony
 ---

-Dear participants of the Monero ecosystem,
+Dear participants of the ByteRub ecosystem,

 We would like to inform you that we will be phasing out long payment IDs this year.
 Long payment IDs are detrimental to privacy and a